Vyral/base-template/_posts/2018-09-11-the-secret-to-a-successful-negotiation.md

 {% include youtube.html %}

-Welcome to another episode of “What’s Working Now?.
+Welcome to another episode of “What’s Working Now!"
 Today we’re going to talk about a frequently asked question during negotiations with buyers and sellers.

 When a buyer and seller appear to be far apart at the beginning of negotiations, they want to know: **Is it worth it to keep going back and forth?** It is, and here are a few examples that prove that.

 The secret to any successful negotiation is staying alive.
 Recently, I was in a negotiation where the buyer came in and made an offer.
-Instead of saying no right away, we went back and forth a few times.
-We let it stew overnight and the buyer came back in the morning with a great offer. **We ended up making a deal where the buyer and seller were both happy.**
+Instead of saying no right away, we went back and forth a few times before the seller said no. We let it stew overnight and then the buyer came back in the morning with a great offer. **We ended up making a deal where the buyer and seller were both happy.**

 {% include pullquote.html %}